src-d/identity-matching/README.md

 1. [With gitbase](#use-with-gitbase)
 1. [Without gitbase](#use-without-gitbase)

-In both cases, you get a parquet file as a result.
+In both cases, the output identity table can be either saved as a parquet file or directly to Postgres.
-Read more in [Output format](#output-format) section.
+Read more in the [Output format](#output-format) section.

 ### Use with gitbase

-`match-identities` is designed to be used with [gitbase](https://github.com/src-d/gitbase).
+`match-identities` is supposed to be used with [gitbase](https://github.com/src-d/gitbase).
-First of all, make sure you have a gitbase instance running with all repositories you are going to analyze.
+First of all, make sure you have a gitbase instance running with all the repositories you are going to analyze.
-Please refer to [gitbase](https://github.com/src-d/gitbase) documentation to get more information.
+Please refer to the [gitbase](https://github.com/src-d/gitbase) documentation to get more information.

 Usage example:
 ```
 match-identities --output matched_identities.parquet
 ```

-You can also configure credentials with `--host`, `--port`, `--user` and `--password` flags.
+The credentials can be configured with the `--host`, `--port`, `--user` and `--password` flags.

-This command will query gitbase for commit identities with the following SQL:
+For example, the following SQL gitbase query will return the identities of each commit author:
 ```sql
 SELECT DISTINCT repository_id, commit_author_name, commit_author_email
 FROM commits;